ashleykleynhans/inswapper-flask-api/README.md

 ## Acknowledgements

-1. This project is inspired by [inswapper](https://huggingface.co/deepinsight/inswapper/tree/main).
-2. Thanks [insightface.ai](https://insightface.ai/) for releasing their powerful swap model that made this possible.
+1. Thanks [insightface.ai](https://insightface.ai/) for releasing their powerful swap model that made this possible.
-3. This codebase is built on top of [inswapper](https://github.com/haofanwang/inswapper) and [CodeFormer]( https://huggingface.co/spaces/sczhou/CodeFormer).
+2. This codebase is built on top of [inswapper](https://github.com/haofanwang/inswapper) and [CodeFormer]( https://huggingface.co/spaces/sczhou/CodeFormer).
-4. [inswapper](https://github.com/haofanwang/inswapper) is built on the top of [sd-webui-roop]( https://github.com/s0md3v/sd-webui-roop) and [CodeFormer](https://huggingface.co/spaces/sczhou/CodeFormer).
+3. [inswapper](https://github.com/haofanwang/inswapper) is built on the top of [sd-webui-roop]( https://github.com/s0md3v/sd-webui-roop) and [CodeFormer](https://huggingface.co/spaces/sczhou/CodeFormer).